-GASB Statement No. 84-In January 2017, the GASB issued Statement No. 84, Fiduciary Activities.
-The principal objective of this Statement is to enhance the consistency and comparability of fiduciary activity reporting by state and local governments.
-This Statement also is intended to improve the usefulness of fiduciary activity information primarily for assessing the accountability of governments in their roles as fiduciaries.
-This Statement is effective for the Pool in the year ending December 31, 2021 and had no effect to the financial statements for the year ended December 31, 2021.
+GASB Statement No. 87-In June 2017, the GASB issued statement No. 87, Leases.
+The objective of this statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
+This Statement is effective for the Pool in the year ending December 31, 2022 and had no effect on the financial statements for the year ended December 31, 2022.